 ENG 210: RESEARCH METHODS IN ENGLISH.
 This course is an introduction to the scholarly methods and practices necessary for undergraduate and graduate study and an academic career in English.
-Prerequisite: ENG 101-102 or 103-104, and ENG 201 or 205 as either prerequisite or corequisite.
+Prerequisite: ENG 101-102 or 103-104, and ENG 201 or 205 as either prerequisite or co-requisite.
 Offered each year.
 CREDIT: THREE SEMESTER HOURS.

 ENG 211: AFRICAN-AMERICAN LITERATURE.
 African American Literature is a study of the literature of African Americans in its historical and aesthetic contexts.
 This course will expose students to works from the oral tradition to the 20th century.
 Required of all English majors.
-Prerequisites: 101-102 or 103-104, and ENG 210 as prerequisite or corequisite.
+Pre-requisites: ENG 101-102 or ENG 103-104, and ENG 210 as prerequisite or co requisite.
 CREDIT: THREE SEMESTER HOURS.

 ENG 212: SPECIAL TOPICS IN AFRICAN AMERICAN LITERATURE.
 This course offers the opportunity to study selected topics in African American literature at intermediate and advanced levels.
 Special Topics will vary from semester to semester.
 This course can be taken twice for credit.
-Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, and ENG 210.
+Pre-requisites: ENG 101-102 or 103-104, ENG 201 or 205, and ENG 210.
 CREDIT: THREE SEMESTER HOURS.

 ENG 222: PRACTICAL ENGLISH GRAMMAR.
 This course provides a practical overview of grammatical terms and concepts in order to help students write clear, professional English, improve reading comprehension, and understand instructor feedback on their papers.
 Topics include parts of speech, inflectional endings, sentence structure, and punctuation.
 Open to all students who have completed their first-year English composition courses; required of all English majors.
 This course is a prerequisite for ENG 322.
-Prerequisites: ENG 101-102 or 103-104.
+Pre-requisites: ENG 101-102 or 103-104.
+CREDIT: THREE SEMESTER HOURS.

 ENG 225: ENGLISH LITERATURE SURVEY.
 Major authors and works in English literature from its beginning through the early twentieth century.
 Required of all English Majors.
-Prerequisites: 101-102 or 103-104, ENG 201 or 205 as prerequisite or corequisite, and ENG 210.
+Pre-requisites: ENG 101-102 or 103-104, ENG 201 or 205 as prerequisite or co-requisite, and ENG 210.
 CREDIT: THREE SEMESTER HOURS.

 ENG 250: PHONETICS.
 This course will focus on the sounds of American English, and the ways those sounds can be represented in writing.
 The course will cover the nature of consonants and vowels, how different sounds are produced, and how we perceive speech sounds.
-Prerequisites: ENG 101-102 or 103-104 and ENG 201 or 205.
+Pre-requisites: ENG 101-ENG 102 or 103-104 and ENG 201 or 205.
 CREDIT: THREE SEMESTER HOURS.

 ENG 300: WRITING WORKSHOP.
 This course will provide individualized tutoring and instruction for juniors and seniors who have failed the English/ Writing Proficiency Examination one or more times.
 Students enrolled in the course will be required to pass all parts of the English/Writing Proficiency Examination at the specified level of competency.
-Prerequisites: junior or senior standing and completion of ENG 101-102 or 103-104.
+Pre-requisites: junior or senior standing and completion of ENG 101-102 or 103-104.
 CREDIT: NONE.

 ENG 301: FORMS OF FICTION.
 Students will study the history and aesthetics of fiction writing by reading the different forms of classic and contemporary authors.
 Students will write original pastiches of each form, practicing style, structure, narration, scene, dialogue, and voice.
-Prerequisites: ENG 101-102 or 103-104 and ENG 200, or by permission of instructor.
+Pre-requisites: ENG 101-102 or 103-104 and ENG 200, or by permission of instructor.
 CREDIT: THREE SEMESTER HOURS.

 ENG 302: FORMS OF POETRY.
 Students will study the history and aesthetics of poetry writing by reading the different forms of classic and contemporary poets.
 Students will write original pastiches of each form, practicing structure, meter, rhythm, rhyme, style, and voice.
-Prerequisites: ENG 101-102 or 103-104 and ENG 200, or by permission of instructor.
+Pre-requisites: ENG 101-102 or 103-104 and ENG 200, or by permission of instructor.
 CREDIT: THREE SEMESTER HOURS.